-Licence eligibilities with non-directed species (except Sablefish and dogfish) catch less than ITQ, including reallocations made during the year, will be permitted to carryover uncaught ITQ up to 30% of their total non-directed species ITQ at the end of the fishing season.
-This equivalent poundage will be added to the licence ITQ in 2019/2020.
+Licence eligibilities with non-directed species (except Dogfish) catch less than ITQ, including reallocations made during the year, will be permitted to carryover uncaught ITQ up to 30% of their total non-directed species ITQ at the end of the fishing season.
+This equivalent poundage will be added to the licence ITQ in 2020/2021.
 Any amount above the 30% will be forgone.